30 Beautiful Spanish Phrases for Self Expression, Inspiration and More

 - 29. Tirar la casa por la ventana

 1. Encontrar a tu media naranja

 Translation: To find your half orange

 Meaning: To find your other half or your soulmate, the person who complements you perfectly

-Estoy segura de que esta vez en Javier he encontrado mi media naranja. Él es exactamente lo que necesito.
+Estoy segura de que esta vez en Javier he encontrado a mi media naranja. Él es exactamente lo que necesito.